NESCent/dplace/README.md

 Most of the Models are exposed as simple `ReadOnlyModelViewSet`s, which means the REST framework creates methods to list all objects and get individual objects.

-In order to convert data between JSON (or XML) and Python model objects, the REST framework uses Seriializers.
+In order to convert data between JSON (or XML) and Python model objects, the REST framework uses serializers.
 These are classes located in `dplace_app/serializers.py`, and they describe what fields and related objects to include when serializing an object to JSON.
 Serializers can also represent arbitrary (non-model-backed) objects like search queries or results.

 #### AngularJS - Client Application